drts01/notes/stackedit/Giving Interview.md

  - Scripting
  - Self Sufficient
-	 - Can figure out where to gather info and wh
+	 - Can figure out where to looking for info (what question to ask)
+	 - Knows when to ask for help
  - Curious
  - Teachable